Bailey Brauer PLLC

 In the last five years, Clayton Bailey has saved his clients approximately $500 million in potential exposure.
 His practice focuses on the litigation and trial of complex tort and commercial litigation matters.
 His experience includes handling contract disputes, business torts, RICO, ERISA, employment law, trade secrets, deceptive trade practices, fraud, breach of fiduciary duty, antitrust, Packers and Stockyards Act, and wrongful death.
 Mr. Bailey’s litigation experience also includes successfully defending against putative class actions and claims involving numerous parties.
 He has tried several cases in federal courts (both district courts and bankruptcy courts) and state courts throughout the country and has significant experience briefing and arguing appeals before various federal and state appellate courts.

 Mr. Bailey was recognized as “Appellate Lawyer of the Week” by Texas Lawyer newspaper for his work as lead appellate counsel in a case before the 5th U.S. Circuit Court of Appeals.
-Most recently, Mr. Bailey was named to the 2018 Texas Super Lawyers listing, The Best Lawyers in America, The National Law Journal’s Elite Boutique Trailblazers list and to The National Trial Lawyers’ Top 100 civil plaintiff lawyers in Texas.
+Most recently, Mr. Bailey was named to the 2019 Texas Super Lawyers listing, Texas Trailblazers 2019 by Texas Lawyer, The Best Lawyers in America 2020, Benchmark Litigation 2020, The National Law Journal’s Elite Boutique Trailblazers list and to The National Trial Lawyers’ Top 100 civil plaintiff lawyers in Texas.

 He is a fellow of the Litigation Counsel of America, and a member of numerous invitation-only professional associations.
 He serves on numerous committees, including the Dallas Bar Association’s Judiciary Committee and Fee Disputes Committee.
 Mr. Bailey graduated magna cum laude from Baylor University and was elected a member of Phi Beta Kappa.
 He graduated cum laude from the Southern Methodist University School of Law, where he served as editor in chief of a law journal.